OpenNebula/vOneCloud-docs/docs/source/release_notes/known_issues.rst

 |                                                            | the availability of an open VNC port on said VMs                                  |
 +------------------------------------------------------------+-----------------------------------------------------------------------------------+

-These known issues will be addressed in future versions of vOneCloud.

 If you find any new issue, please let us know in the `Community Questions section of the vOneCloud Support Portal <https://support.vonecloud.com/hc/communities/public/questions>`__.

 .. _limitations:

-vOneCloud Limitations
+Limitations
 ================================================================================

-vOneCloud will use pre defined Templates existing in the vCenter to launch Virtual Machines.
-The following limitations apply:
+These limitations will be addressed in future versions of vOneCloud:

 +-------------------------------------+-----------------------------------------------------------------------------------------------------------------+
 |            **Limitation**           |                                                 **Description**                                                 |